Deputy Prime Minister Winston Peters booted out of Parliament

 Mallard declined to comment when asked if it was unfair to kick Peters out of the House.

-In the House, Peters asked acting Education Minister Kelvin Davis if the Government "intended to rectify the grievous wrong done by the previous Government and restore pay party for teachers".
+In the House, Peters asked acting Education Minister Kelvin Davis if the Government "intended to rectify the grievous wrong done by the previous Government and restore pay parity for teachers".

 This upset Mallard, who said he had already ruled a similar question out of order.